plhnk/bushwick/README.md

-# Bushwick
+# Eero

 ### A theme for Anchor CMS

-Bushwick is a lightweight, responsive blogging theme, designed to show beautiful content alongside beautiful imagery.
+Eero, forked from James Dinsdale's [Bushwick](http://github.com/molovo/bushwick), has a simpler menu and more robust article capabilities.

-View a sample at <http://bushwick.molovo.co.uk>, or grab the code from [Github](http://github.com/molovo/bushwick)
+View a sample at <http://eero.hanaoka.co>, or grab the code from [Github](http://github.com/plhnk/eero)

-<small>Contains custom extensions to Markdown syntax, to allow for the use of buttons and image alignment within the content.
-[Read more...](http://bushwick.molovo.co.uk/writing-guidelines)</small>

 ###### Additional meta fields required:
 Posts